 Online Retailer: Is there anything you can’t buy online today?
 Many online casket retailers are able to ship directly anywhere within the United States.
 Providing convenience and big savings, online retailers are quickly increasing.
 However, not all online retailers are authorized or credible, so never purchased from an unauthorized or untrustworthy merchant.

-Funeral Home: While there are may be numerous independent retailers, funeral homes are still one of the most common choices for many casket purchasers.
-Packages and pricings for caskets vary by location; however keep in mind that funeral homes must provide a pricing list before showing you any physical products.
+Funeral Home: While there are maybe numerous independent retailers, funeral homes are still one of the most common choices for many casket purchasers.
+Packages and pricing for caskets vary by location; however, keep in mind that funeral homes must provide a pricing list before showing you any physical products.
 Also, keep in mind that some funeral homes will price-match online retailers, so be sure to ask before making any final decisions.

 The Final Verdict